kubernetes/enhancements/keps/sig-auth/2579-psp-replacement/README.md

 #### Exemptions

 Policy exemptions can be statically configured.
 Exemptions must be explicitly enumerated, and don’t support indirection such as label or group selectors.
-Requests meeting criteria are completely by the admission controller (allow, audit and warn).
+Requests meeting criteria are ignored by the admission controller (enforce, audit and warn) except for recording an [audit annotation](#audit-annotations).
 Exemption dimensions include:

 - Usernames: requests from users with an exempt authenticated (or impersonated) username are ignored.
 - RuntimeClassNames: pods and [templated pods] with specifying an exempt runtime class name are ignored.